- MATERIALS NEEDED -

 PUTTING IT TOGETHER

-Attach the 36ft, 6 inch loop wire to one end of the 5 foot 10 inch piece of 75 ohm coax.
+Attach the loop wire to the 75 ohm coax.
 Solder one end of the loop to the outer shield of the coax.
 Solder the other end of the loop to the center conductor of the coax.
 Insulate these connections to prevent them from touching.

 Hang the loop horizontally between some structures.
 It will work fine as a square, odd shaped rectangle or even a triangle.